embulk/embulk/docs/eeps/draft-eep-purpose-and-guidelines.md

 * Content-Type: text/markdown
   Created: <date created on, in yyyy-mm-dd format>
 * Post-History: <comma-separated list of dates, in yyyy-mm-dd format>
+* Replaced-By: <eep number>
 * Replaces: <eep number>
   ---
 ```

+The Sponsor field records which developer (basically in the core team) is sponsoring the EEP.
+If one of the authors of the EEP is a core team member then no sponsor is necessary and thus this field should be left out.

+EEPs may also have a Replaced-By header indicating that a EEP has been rendered obsolete by a later document; the value is the number of the EEP that replaces the current document.
+The newer EEP must have a Replaces header containing the number of the EEP that it rendered obsolete.

 Auxiliary Files
 ================